 When the weather gets hot I start thinking about cold and delicious desserts, and one of my favorites is this Strawberry Glaze Pie.
 Served cold with a dollop of fresh whipped cream, it absolutely hits the spot on a hot Summer day.
-These days there’s different versions of this pie, but I’m posting the original vintage recipe.
-No cream cheese layer, no jello, just pure strawberry glaze and strawberries.
+These days there are different versions of this pie, but I’m posting the original vintage recipe.
+No cream cheese layer, no jello, just pure strawberry glaze, and strawberries.

 Not only is this pie delicious, but it’s one of the easiest pies you’ll ever make.
 Here’s all I did to make it…